 |Cash Revolving Funds||8001|

 RC and campuses may require more detailed analysis – refer to your local campus or unit fiscal officer for further detail.
-The minimum university threshold for all balance sheet amounts is any variance greater than $1,000,000 and a minimum 10% change or fluctuation greater than $250,000 in the object code balance.
+For specific thresholds for the current fiscal year, refer to the Fiscal Year-End Closing Checklist.

-Income Statement – Object Level variances to budget and/or prior year greater than or equal to the materiality for the organization will require detailed explanations.
-Materiality thresholds will automatically calculate and appear at the bottom of the Income Statement if the users selects the “display materiality” parameter.
-The Income Statement calculates materiality by taking actual year-to-date Total Revenue and multiplying it by 10%.
-The minimum university threshold for all income statement analysis is any variance greater than $1,000,000 and a minimum 10% change or fluctuation greater than $250,000 in the object code balance.
+Income Statement – Object level variances to budget and/or prior year greater than or equal to the materiality for the organization will require detailed explanations.
+Materiality thresholds will automatically calculate and appear at the bottom of the income statement if the users selects the “Display Materiality” parameter.
+The income statement calculates materiality by taking actual year-to-date Total Revenue and multiplying it by 10%.
+For specific thresholds for the current fiscal year, refer to the Fiscal Year-End Closing Checklist.